Effect of Primordial Black Holes on the global 21-cm signal: Theoretical model

-\item The effect of the astrophysically produced, i.e., `` normal" AGN, is ignored in this model.
-This is justified by the fact that the effect of these ``normal" AGN starts to dominate around $z \sim 5$ \citep{Dayal2025_Uncover}, whereas our redshift range of interest lies at a higher redshift, i.e., $z \sim 30-6$.
+\item The effect of the astrophysically produced, i.e. `normal' AGNs, is ignored in this model.
+This is justified, given that the effect of these `normal' AGN dominates around $z \sim 5$ \citep{Dayal2025_Uncover}, whereas our redshift range of interest lies at a higher redshift, i.e. $z \sim 30-6$.

 \end{enumerate}